Harvard-REACT/WSR-WifiDriver/README.md

 sudo make install
 ```

-3. Change the source MAC address in random_packet (during packet injection) to the robot's MAC address.
+3. (THIS NEEDS TO BE UPDATED) Change the source MAC address in random_packet (during packet injection) to the robot's MAC address.

 ```
 vim ~/WSR-Toolbox-linux-80211n-csitool-supplementary/linux-80211n-csitool-supplementary/injection/random_packets.c